EXPLAINER: NLRB memo says college athletes are employees

 Nothing, until another team attempts to unionize or a player makes an unfair labor practice claim.
 Abruzzo said that if the NLRB receives another case like the Northwestern one, it would likely be decided differently.

-“I don’t think the board can or should punt,” she said.
+“I don’t think the board can or should punt,” she told the AP.

-As employees, players would have the right to form a union — if they choose.
-Either way, they would be entitled to the protections afforded other private sector employees.
+As employees, players would have the right to vote to form a union.
+Either way, they would be entitled to the protections afforded other private sector workers.